 Box Hill Institute has numerous affiliations with industry.
 Part of our role is not only to educate and train you but also to assist you finding employment opportunities through real industry contacts.

 Our aim for this course is to get you work ready.
-This is exactly how we will deliver this course, both with practical skills and theoretical knowledge.
+With this in mind we will deliver this course with a focus on both with practical skills and theoretical knowledge.

 You must complete 10 core units and 3 elective units.